 Ever since I let my buddy use my older table saw in his shop, I’ve been meaning to remake a sled for my new one.
-As mentioned in the video, I have a larger sled.
-It’s a nice one from Rockler, the problem is it’s big and take up space when not in use.
+As mentioned in the video, I have a larger sled, It’s a nice one from Rockler, the problem is that it is big and takes up space when not in use.
 Not to mention, it’s usually not as easy to get to.
 To cut down on the hassle of taking it out for smaller parts, building this smaller version will allow me to have it close to the table saw.

 - Saw Stop Table Saw https://amzn.to/2M3x3km

 - Clamps https://amzn.to/2RFVBoV

 - Cordless Sander https://amzn.to/2VLe6Hv

 - 120 grit sandpaper https://amzn.to/2CWhE3B

 See diagram below.

 This sled is made entirely of ¾ in plywood.
 Here you can see the see all of the measurements.